 Asking for a Collar

 If you are expected to ask for your collar, find the words from your heart.
 Make it a pure and genuine request.
-You can set it up like a proposal if you wish for some guidelines to help you.
-Declare your devotion, share a story of connection the two of you share and then come right out and ask.
+If you wish, set it up like a marriage proposal.
+Declare your devotion, share a story of the unique connection the two of you share, and then ask them for the collar.

 Receiving a Collar